Ladybugs (film): Plot

-Although the team is playing well, Kimberly is still struggling with her confidence, leading Chester's boss to demand that Chester remove her from the team.
+Although the team is playing well, Kimberly still struggles with her confidence, and Chester's boss demands Chester remove her from the team.
 "Martha" comforts Kimberly, who decides to pay her new friend a surprise visit at home.
 Matthew switches into his Martha costume, but when his mom and Chester arrive, he rushes back into his normal appearance to greet them and secretly explain the problem to Chester.
-"Martha" successfully lures Kimberly out of the house, but then runs into his mom who sees him in the dress and wig, prompting Matthew to explain his whole deal with Chester.
-Bess is furious at Chester for involving her son in his scheme.
-Both Chester and Matthew are gloomy, but show up for the final championship game.
+"Martha" successfully lures Kimberly out of the house, but then runs into his mom who sees him in the dress and wig.
+When Matthew explains, Bess is furious at Chester for involving her son in his scheme.
+Chester and Matthew show up for the championship game in low spirits.

 They decide they can't use Martha anymore if they want a chance at Bess forgiving Chester.
 Matthew hears that Kimberly's dad forced her to stay home, so he goes to her house to show her that he is Martha and bring her to the game.
-Chester informs the Ladybugs they will be playing without Martha.
-They are disappointed, and trail 3–0 in the first half as a result.
-At halftime, Matthew reveals his true identity to the rest of his teammates.
+Chester informs the Ladybugs they'll be playing without Martha.
+Their low morale causes them to trail 3–0 by halftime.
+Matthew reveals his true identity to the rest of his teammates.
 His honesty fires the team up and they bounce back.
 Kimberly scores the winning goal on a penalty kick and the team celebrates.

-As the Ladybugs win the championship, Chester gets his promotion.
-Bess and Chester get married, while Matthew and Kimberly begin dating.
-Chester is now managing the company's girls' softball team, where the entire team are boys in wigs to impress his boss who thought the cheating was innovative.
+Chester gets his promotion, Bess and Chester marry, and Matthew and Kimberly begin dating.
+Chester manages the company's girls' softball team, consisting of boys in wigs since his boss thought the cheating was innovative.
 After his boss congratulates him on his career and marriage, Chester says to the audience, "I finally got some respect!"

 Production

 Sidney J. Furie became involved with directing Ladybugs when producer Andre Morgan, who'd previously worked with Furie as a producer on The Boys in Company C, told Furie of a project he and Albert S. Ruddy were working on that was similar in concept to The Bad News Bears.
 Furie accepted the directing job more out of a desire to work than anything else and claimed it was one of the best paid jobs he'd ever had working in the industry.
-For the casting of the character of Matthew both Jonathan Brandis and Leonardo DiCaprio auditioned for the role with the producers ultimately deciding to go with Brandis as DiCaprio looked too convincing in drag which they felt killed the joke.
+For the casting of the character of Matthew, both Jonathan Brandis and Leonardo DiCaprio auditioned for the role, with the producers ultimately deciding to go with Brandis as DiCaprio looked too convincing in drag, which they felt killed the joke.

 Shooting took place from July through September 1991 in and around Denver, Colorado.

 Release

 Paramount struggled with how to market the film and considered changing the title, as it clashed with Dangerfield's image as a profane comic.
-The film grossed almost US$15 million in the US and Canada, while Warner Bros. and Morgan Creek International obtained the foreign distribution rights.
+The film grossed almost US$15 million in the US and Canada, while Warner Bros.
+Pictures and Morgan Creek International obtained the foreign distribution rights.